igoramadas/coffeejsdoc/guides/SetupGithubPagesGuide.md

 If your repository is in the GitHub, you can serve your documentation using [GitHub Pages](https://pages.github.com/) easily.
-This guide shows how to setup GitHub pages with CroJSDoc.
+This guide shows how to setup GitHub pages with CoffeeJS Doc.

 See also [Creating Project Pages manually - GitHub Help](https://help.github.com/articles/creating-project-pages-manually).